defsub/takeout/doc/actions.md

 # Actions

-Takeout supports a Google Assistant webhook to play music using the Google Assistant app, Nest Audio, Nest Hub, Google Home, and related products.
+Takeout optionally supports a Google Assistant webhook to play music using the Google Assistant app, Nest Audio, Nest Hub, Google Home, and related products and services.
 Details related to how this is designed and implemented are described below.

 ## Verified Users